In some cases, you have no choice — you need to use the funds. If so, try to minimize

 in a 401(k) plan depend on the terms of that particular plan, and your options may

 be limited.
-However, with an IRA, the timing and amount of distributions is generally
+However, with an IRA, the timing and amount of distributions are generally

-at your discretion (until you reach age 72 and must start taking required minimum
+at your discretion (until you reach the age at which you must begin taking minimum distributions).

 - You can roll over (essentially "convert") your 401(k) plan distribution to a Roth